stichtingsem/pilot-phase/Project Team/Meeting-12-March.md

      - Start with development of connection to entitlement API (TLN) next week
        -  TLN (Hessel) can get credentials.
 If they are not shared yet, then they will be shared next monday

-     **Next week is important for the delivery of API's and sharing of credentials.
-So partners can start linking API's and start data exchange**
+     **Next week is important for the delivery of API's and sharing of credentials so partners can start linking API's and start data exchange**

 ## 5. Planning Test Phase
   - The coming two weeks will be needed to connect.
 After these weeks we can start testing